 Getting rid of cash and check systems such as petty cash can help to reduce the risk of fraud.
 One way that business owners can do this is by getting prepaid business debit cards from Bento for Business.
 Business owners are able to deposit funds into an account.
 From it, the business owner can place funds on each card that will be given to the employees.
 The business owner can place a daily or weekly limit on how much can be spent on the card and designate the specific items that the card can be used to purchase.
 For example, an inventory specialist may be limited to only purchasing the inventory supplies that are needed.
 The card cannot be used to buy anything else, and the employee will not be able to make withdrawals.

 Get started today

-Funds held within Bento are FDIC insured to at least $250,000 through The Bancorp Bank; Member FDIC.
+Funds held within Bento are FDIC insured to at least $250,000 through The Bancorp Bank, N.A.; Member FDIC.
 The company uses SSL encryption for an added layer of protection.
 With these cards, businesses can control their company’s spending and help to prevent employee thefts.
 Get started on your free 60-day trial today or call us for answers to your questions at 866.220.8455.